Phil Edmonds

 Philippe-Henri Edmonds (born 8 March 1951) is a former cricketer who represented England at international level and Middlesex at county level.
 After retiring he became a successful, albeit controversial, corporate executive.
+He was a part of the English squad which finished as runners-up at the 1979 Cricket World Cup.

 Edmonds played most of his cricket as a lower-order right-handed batsman, and bowled slow left-arm orthodox spin.
 Possessing a textbook action and a pace bowler's temperament – he was known to bowl the odd bouncer when riled – he was also able to use his height (standing over six feet tall) to flight the ball above the batsman's eye line.
 Edmonds was renowned as one of the most entertaining and colourful characters in the game, whose mood could range from abrasive to charming, and remained a strong-minded and free-spirited individual throughout his career.

 Early life and early career

 Edmonds was born in Lusaka.
 His father was a British businessman and his mother was from Belgium.
 Whilst living in Lusaka he was educated at Gilbert Rennie High School, which in his biography he later said had magnificent academic and sporting facilities.
 He moved to England in 1966 and completed his secondary education at the Skinners' School and then Cranbrook School in Kent before enrolling at Fitzwilliam College, Cambridge, as a student of land economy.

 Edmonds made his first-class debut for Cambridge University against Warwickshire on 24 April 1971.
 He opened the batting, making 10 and 3, and bowled without success as Warwickshire won by 109 runs.
 However, in the following match, against Leicestershire, he recorded his first 5-wicket haul in an innings, taking 5/50, and backed this up with 4/48 in the second innings to help Cambridge University to a seven-wicket win.
 After taking 7/56 in the first innings of the annual University Match against Oxford University, finishing the match with his first 10-wicket haul in a first-class match, Edmonds made his debut for Middlesex in a thrilling match against Essex at Lord's Cricket Ground on 4 August.
 He bowled solidly, returning figures of 2/51 and 3/42, and was the last batsman in with Middlesex still needing 16 runs off the final two overs to win.
 In the end, Middlesex ran out of time and had to defend the final ball to escape with a draw, which they managed.

 Edmonds made his debut for England in the third Test of the 1975 Ashes series at Headingley.
 Defending a first innings of 288, England managed to dismiss Australia for 135, with Edmonds taking a stunning 5/28.
 His first Test wicket was Greg Chappell, caught by Derek Underwood, and then he trapped Ross Edwards in front next ball to be on a hat-trick.
 However, the match had to be abandoned after vandals ruined the pitch, and the result was declared a draw.